Guide: Talking to Your Advisor About a Charitable Gift in Your Will

 A gift of life insurance

 You can name charities as the beneficiary of your life insurance policy.
 If you do not have a current life insurance policy, you might consider purchasing one and transferring its ownership to a charity.
-When you transfer ownership, the premium payment is treated as a donation and you will receive an immediate donation receipt to apply against your current tax bill.
+When you transfer ownership, the premium you pay is treated as a donation and you will receive a donation receipt now to apply against your current tax bill.

 4) How do you want your future gift to live on?

 Talk to your advisor about how you want your gift to take shape.
 For example, would you like to get your family involved?
 By investing your gift in an endowment, your children and grandchildren can use the annual interest generated to make gifts to their favourite charities.
-Research your chosen charities to see if they have an endowment or explore the option of a Donor Advised Fund at a Community Foundation and many banks.
+Research your chosen charities to see if they have an endowment, or explore the option of a Donor Advised Fund at a community foundation and many financial institutions.
 Or, finally, would you like to donate your gift all at once to your chosen charities so that you can substantially advance the causes you care about?

 These are just some of the opportunities you might consider.
 There are many other gift planning options available.
-The Canadian Association of Gift Planners, a national association that inspires and educates the charitable fundraisers and professional advisors involved in gift planning, can help.
+Speak to you advisor about how best to maximize your giving.